justma360/Image-scraper-CVAT/CVAT.md

    - F: Next
    - N: New box (2 points)
 7. Press Save -> Export Job Data Set -> Export as Yolo Format

+# Notes
+1. The server is hosted on Docker container, the information regarding the server is stored in the container.
+2. Data should be exported when finished.